Christmas Valley, Oregon: Penn Phillips era

 In 1961, developer M. Penn Phillips laid out the townsite, including its fanciful holiday street names (such as Candy Lane, Mistletoe Road, Comet Street, Vixen Street, etc.), the Christmas Valley Airport, a water system, a golf course, a lodge, rodeo grounds, and an artificial lake originally named Christmas Valley Lake and now called Baert Lake.
 Phillips aggressively promoted the community in California to young, would-be farmers and retirees; often providing free bus tours and flights and marketing the potential of the land as green and readily farmed.
 The company quickly sold out the parcels, though despite Phillips' claims that the community would soon have more than 5,000 residents, few actually moved there.
 In 1966, in an Oregon Tax Court decision about tax valuation of Christmas Lake property, Judge Edward Howell opined, "the land, at least in its present condition, is arid, dusty, windy, isolated, [and] subject to temperature extremes."
 In the early 1970s, the Phillips company faced lawsuits about misrepresentation of the property and the Phillips era is usually considered a scam.

 Climate

 This region experiences hot and dry summers, with yearly average temp of 71 F. Very hot summers and very cold nights and winters with snow, that skew average temps.
 Normal highs in summers are above 90 F with nights dipping into the teens and winter record of low -40 F. The average winter low is 19 F and high 37 F. According to the Köppen Climate Classification system, Christmas Valley has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Economy

 Christmas Valley is largely an alfalfa farming community.
-The community has a number of commercial businesses including two grocery stores, two motels, four restaurants, and a gas station.
+The community has a number of commercial businesses including three grocery stores, two motels, four restaurants, and a gas station.
+Bakery and two car repairs, Credit Union, Medical clinic and a dental clinic building.
+An EV Charging Station at the hardware store.
+Airport and 9 hole golf course.

 A nine-hole golf course is maintained by Christmas Valley Park and Recreation District, as is the Christmas Valley Airport, Rodeo Grounds, Community Hall, Baert Lake and the community's twice monthly publication, Desert Whispers.